jump-dev/DiffOpt.jl/docs/src/usage.md

 direction_p = 3.0
 MOI.set(model, DiffOpt.ForwardConstraintSet(), ParameterRef(p), Parameter(direction_p))
 DiffOpt.forward_differentiate!(model)
 ```

-Using Lagrangian duality we could already calculate the objective sensitivity with respect to parameters that appear in the RHS of the constraints (e.g, `cons` in this case for parameter `p`) - i.e. The objective sensitivity w.r.t. a parameter change in the RHS of the constraints is given by the optimal multiplier.
+Using Lagrangian duality we could already calculate the objective sensitivity with respect to parameters that appear as constants of the constraints (e.g, `cons` in this case for parameter `p`) - i.e. The objective sensitivity w.r.t. a constant parameter change is given by the optimal multiplier.

-On the other hand, if the parameter appears in the LHS of the constraints, we can calculate the objective sensitivity with respect to the parameter using: the sensitivities of the variables with respect to the parameter, \( \frac{\partial x}{\partial p} \), and the gradient of the objective with respect to the variables \( \frac{\partial f}{\partial x} \):
+On the other hand, if the parameter appears as a coefficient of the constraints, we can calculate the objective sensitivity with respect to the parameter using: the sensitivities of the variables with respect to the parameter, \( \frac{\partial x}{\partial p} \), and the gradient of the objective with respect to the variables \( \frac{\partial f}{\partial x} \):

 ```math
 \frac{\partial f}{\partial p} = \frac{\partial f}{\partial x} \frac{\partial x}{\partial p}